 Before undergoing root canal therapy, the dentist will anesthetize the effected tooth to prevent pain during the procedure.
 Next, a drill is used to reach the tooth’s canals and pulp chamber.
 Pin-like files of nickel titanium are use to carefully cleanse the canals and the tip of the root to remove any traces of debris or infection.
 The tooth is then disinfected and sealed and the canal’s access hole is closed with a permanent or temporary filling.
 The filling prevents infection and pain from recurring.

 After the root canal treatment has been completed, the dentist will discuss options for tooth restoration, if needed, which may include dental crowns.

 Following root canal therapy, it is normal to experience tenderness around the gums, but pain and discomfort are rare.
 The tissues surrounding the tooth’s root may be inflamed, but most patients experience few negative effects following the procedure.
 Most are soon relieved to experience a decrease in pain and discomfort caused by the effected tooth’s infection or trauma.

-We look forward to the opportunity to serve you and if we can be of service, or if you would like to request an appointment, please contact us by email.
+We look forward to the opportunity to serve you and if we can be of service, please refer to our Patient Library section, or if you would like to request an appointment, please contact us by email.

 Dr. Vakay is fabulous!
 She is the BEST dentist I have ever had.

 I have always been a dental coward.
 When a tooth ache got very bad, I went to the Centreville Dental Wellness Center for help.
 This started me on a long period of processes, treatments and gentle care that has allowed me to overcome my fear and to bring my dental health back to where it is supposed to be.
 I can’t thank the staff at the Centreville Dental Wellness Center enough for their sensitive care.